Significant accounting policies and notes to the accounts for the year ended March 31, 2013

 Provisions for onerous contracts, i.e. contracts where the expected unavoidable costs of meeting the obligations under the contract exceed the economic benefits expected to be received under it are recognised when it is probable that an outflow of resources embodying economic benefits will be required to settle a present obligation as a result of an obligating event, based on a reliable estimate of such obligation.

-The entities within the Group offset, on a year on year basis, the current tax assets and liabilities, where it has a legally enforceable right and where it intends to settle such assets and liabilities on a net basis.
+The Company offsets, on a year on year basis, the current tax assets and liabilities, where it has a legally enforceable right and where it intends to settle such assets and liabilities on a net basis.

-The Group measures the compensation cost relating to employee stock options/ restricted shares using the intrinsic value method.
-The compensation cost is amortised over the vesting/ service period.
+The Company measures the compensation cost relating to employee stock options/ restricted shares using the intrinsic value method.
+The compensation cost is amortized over the vesting/ service period.

 Grants from the government are recognised when there is reasonable assurance that:

-(i) the Group will comply with the conditions attached to them; and
+- the Company will comply with the conditions attached to them; and

 3.Notes to the accounts